-- 1. Organisations apply using the council's online grants management system ('the system'), accessible from our website www.southoxon.gov.uk/grants.
+- 1. Organisations apply using the council's online grants management system ('the system'), accessible from the grants page of our website.
 Applicants should read the guidance notes on our website before completing an application. - 2.
-We'll usually make our decision within six weeks of the scheme closing date. - 3.
-Council officers will check the eligibility of the application (including the additional checks if required) and liaise with the applicant, if necessary, to establish eligibility.

-If eligible, officers will prepare a short summary of the application including key information from the application, concerns and recommended scoring to the relevant head of service usually within three weeks of the scheme closing.

-4. The relevant head of service will then make award decisions in consultation with the relevant cabinet member.
-Their decisions are final and aren't subject to appeal or call-in.

-- 5. Once the community enablement team receive the award decision, they will save it on the grants system, publish the decision on the council's website (in summary once the scheme closes) and either; - a. send a grant offer letter to the applicant that will include our standard (and any special) conditions and a grant acceptance form they must complete and return - b. inform the applicant that they were unsuccessful. - 6.
-The applicant must sign and return the acceptance form to the community enablement team, confirming they will meet all our conditions and give the bank details for their organisation. - 7.
+We'll usually make our decision within ten weeks of the scheme closing date. - Council officers will check the eligibility of the application (including the additional checks if required) and liaise with the applicant, if necessary, to establish eligibility. - If eligible, officers will prepare a short summary of the application including key information from the application, merits, concerns and recommended scoring to the relevant head of service. - 4.
+The relevant head of service will then make award decisions in consultation with the relevant cabinet member.
+Their decisions are final and aren't subject to appeal or call-in. - 5.
+Once the community enablement team receive the award decision, they will save it on the grants system, publish the decision on the council's website (in summary once the scheme closes) and either; - a. send a grant offer letter to the applicant that will include our standard (and any special) conditions and a grant acceptance form they must complete and return - b. inform the applicant that they were unsuccessful - The applicant must sign and return the acceptance form to the community enablement team, confirming they will meet all our conditions and give the bank details for their organisation. - 7.
 On receipt of the acceptance form the community enablement team will release the grant payment in line with the offer letter, following agreement from the relevant head of service.
 All payments must be made by BACs to an account in the name of the organisation making the grant application.